petterarvidsson/elevators/README.md

 The first thing that comes to mind when thinking about elevator scheduling, is that it seems to have all the characteristics of a problem with a really big solution space.
-Therefore I am pretty sure that it is a good idea to try to find an optimal solution.
+Therefore I am pretty sure that it is not a good idea to try to find an optimal solution.
 A short google session leads to
 [this presentation](http://www.columbia.edu/~cs2035/courses/ieor4405.S13/p14.pdf).
 This
 seems to be on the correct level for this mini project (as simple as